SonarSystems/C---Programming-Tutorial-6---Console-In/README.md

-C---Programming-Tutorial-6---Console-In
+C++ Programming Tutorial 6 - Console In
 =======================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/MrKik3pIXuc